 Tony has wide experience in representing mining and mineral companies in various aspects, including mineral rights, contractual issues, environmental and toxic tort issues, employment, condemnation and worker's compensation matters.
 Tony has also handled a wide array of commercial litigation, including the handling of cases for the insurance, banking, and accounting-related industries.

-* Recently represented four limited liability companies as the plaintiffs in a breach of contract action arising out of the sale of three industrial facilities in Mississippi.
+* Represented four limited liability companies as the plaintiffs in a breach of contract action arising out of the sale of three industrial facilities in Mississippi.
 Due to a contractual jury waiver clause, the case was tried to a bench verdict granting specific performance and consequential damages in favor of the plaintiffs for a total judgment worth more than $2.5 million.